OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

 Define the public method [isCastable()](#1a8224478a527b0e01620ec44f5b165d78) used to determine if the object can be cast to the given type.

-Note: This macro must be included by every inheriting [](classma_1_1_node.html) classes to be correctly recognised as suche.
-For example, the function node\_cast() needs the use of this macro to correctly work. :
+Note: This macro must be included by every inheriting [](classma_1_1_node.html) classes to be correctly recognised as such.
+For example, the function node\_cast() needs to use this macro to correctly work. :

 ------------------------------------------------------------------------

     OPENMA_DECLARE_STATIC_PROPERTIES_BASE  ( class ,  ...  )

 Add a private StaticProperties structure and the methods staticProperty() and setStaticProperty().
-The classes that can use this macro may need to derive of the class [ma::Node](classma_1_1_node.html) (or any inheriting class) but its private implementation must be a based one.
+For a class to use this macro it may need to derive from the class [ma::Node](classma_1_1_node.html) (or any inheriting class) but its private implementation must be a based one.

 See also [Property](structma_1_1_property.html)